 In addition, Chinese consumers perceive sunscreens as the most relevant category for anti-pollution.
 In fact, they expressed their willingness to pay more for sunscreen with anti-pollution benefits.

 Chinese consumers have their own expectations which could be reflected in 5 aspects:

-to use formats such as sprays, sun gels, essences and transparent sun sticks,
+- Easy-to-use formats such as sprays, sun gels, essences, and transparent sun sticks,

 - Multifunctional sun creams that in addition to sun protection have benefits such as anti-pollution, anti-aging and moisturizing,

 - Sophisticated cleansing when removing the product at the end of the day.

 The last function opens market opportunity for brands to launch the facial care category that features sunscreen-removal functions.

 The growing demand for long-lasting sunscreens also creates new opportunities for associated products.
 Long-lasting sun protection, especially with the waterproof and sweat benefits, requires more powerful cleaning when removing the product at the end of the day.